jorio/gitfourchette.org/guide/remotes.rst

 .. note::
-    :guilabel:`Log in with custom key file` is particularly useful if you have multiple repos requiring different credentials---for example, if you juggle between two accounts for personal use and for work.
+    :guilabel:`Log in with custom key file` is particularly useful if you have multiple repos requiring different credentials---for example, if you juggle between two accounts for personal and work projects.

 Sidebar context menu for remotes
 --------------------------------